-ACCT 210 Financial Accounting 3 cr.
+ACCT 210L Financial Accounting - including Lab 3 cr.

 An introduction to financial accounting that covers the use, interpretation and analysis of the principal financial statements and other sources of financial information from a national and international perspective.
+This course includes a zero-credit lab to enhance student engagement and performance in financial accounting through interactive activities such as problem-solving, case studies, simulations, and financial statement analysis.
+Engineering students must only register in ACCT 211 instead of ACCT 210L.